woohoolabs/yin/README.md

 $requestValidator = new RequestValidator(new DefaultExceptionFactory(), $includeOriginalMessageInResponse);
 ```

-Providing an [Exception Factory](#exceptions) is necessary to be able to customize the exceptions which are possibly
-thrown.
+To customize the exceptions which can be thrown, it is necessary to provide an [Exception Factory](#exceptions).
 On the other hand, the `$includeOriginalMessageInResponse` argument can be useful in a development environment
 when you also want to return the original message in the error response which may be triggered by the exception.

-In order to validate if the current request's `Accept` and `Content-Type` headers conform to the JSON:API specification,
+In order to check if the current request's `Accept` and `Content-Type` headers conform to the JSON:API specification,
 use this method:

 ```php